mdn/content/files/en-us/web/api/performanceeventtiming/index.md

 ### Events exposed

-The following event types are exposed by the Event Timing API and contain performance metrics like event processing timestamps, counts, targets, etc.
+The following event types are exposed by the Event Timing API:

 <table>
   <tbody>